-14 Top-Rated Tourist Attractions in Edmonton
+16 Top-Rated Tourist Attractions in Edmonton

 Edmonton, the capital of Alberta, stretches along both banks of the North Saskatchewan River in roughly the center of the province.
-Varying economic forces including the early fur trade, cross-Canada railway, 1897/1898 Klondike gold rush, Alaska Highway, and oil and gas extraction have had a swinging influence over the city.
+Varying economic forces, including the early fur trade, the cross-Canada railway, the 1897/1898 Klondike Gold Rush, the Alaska Highway, and oil and gas extraction have had a swinging influence over the city.
 With that economic prosperity, Edmonton has invested in art and culture by building excellent theaters and museums.

 See also: Where to Stay in Edmonton

 The Royal Alberta Museum moved to its new location in 2018, and is now western Canada's largest museum.
 Home to a fascinating mix of permanent cultural and natural history exhibits, as well as always-changing temporary installations, a visit to this ultra-modern facility is certainly time well spent.
 Particularly impressive are the many fossils from the dinosaur and ice age eras, a large aquaria of native fish, and live insects-including some exotic and enormous species.

 New additions include a large feature gallery hosting traveling exhibits from across Canada and around the world, a huge new kids' gallery, and a bigger bug room with live invertebrates and a visible nursery.
 The museum's cultural history departments explore aboriginal cultures with artifacts from Blackfoot, Cree, and other First Nations.
 A well-stocked gift shop and a café are also located on-site.

 2. Elk Island National Park & Beaver Hills